PennRobotics/ShureDroid/README.md

         - [ ] In auto mode, put one or more of the auto mode toggles in a system notification popup
         - [ ] Whatever else people feel is appropriate
 - [ ] enable an Action for building the .apk as an artifact/release
+- [ ] change apk URL in README after each release
+- [ ] after the first non-prerelease asset is uploaded, change the apk URL to the "latest release" asset URL

 ## Legal Information